nickmalleson/nickmalleson.github.io/research.md

                 <h3><a href="http://cdrc.ac.uk/">CDRC</a></h3>
                 Consumer Data Research Centre
             </li>
-            <li style="font-size: small; line-height: 20px;">The aim of the CDRC is to work with organisations to open up their data to our trusted researchers to provide solutions that drive economic growth and improve our society.</li>
+            <li style="font-size: small; line-height: 20px;">The CDRC is working with organisations to open up their data to trusted researchers to provide solutions that drive economic growth and improve our society.</li>
             <li>&nbsp;</li>
         </ul>
     </div>